Band geometry from position-momentum duality at topological band crossings: Dual energy quantization in band geometry

-We now introduce how the duality operates on the nontrivial band geometry.
-Here we focus on the 3D gapless topological systems, where approximate rotation symmetries can occur near the band crossings.
+We now introduce how the position-momentum duality operates on the nontrivial band geometry.
+Here we focus on the gapless topological systems, where approximate rotation symmetries can occur near the band crossings.
 Under such symmetries, simple models become available to the dual free-particle theories.
 A band crossing can host a defect of Berry connection and induce nontrivial band geometry.
 We will show that this feature is encoded in the ``dual energy quantization'' in the trace of quantum metric.
-This scenario is applicable to both $\mbb Z$ and $\mbb Z_2$ gapless topological systems.
+This scenario is applicable to the $\mbb Z$ and $\mbb Z_2$ gapless topological systems with the Berry charges and Berry vortices.